Live Updates arrow

 When I first got into engineering at university, it was very frustrating because my success was seen as the result of the institution making up the quota for females in engineering and not because I’d earned it.
 It felt as though my hard work was devalued but it also pushed me to work even harder.

-had to adapt both my professional and personal style to fit in and be accepted.
+In my working life, I’ve found that because of the male-dominated nature of the sector, I’ve had to adapt both my professional and personal style to fit in and be accepted.
 Over the years, I’ve had different experiences to male colleagues, like being on sites with no female facilities.

 How confident are you for the future?